fortissimo1997/ruby-style-guide/README.md

 <sup>[[link](#no-method-missing)]</sup>

   - Be sure to [also define `respond_to_missing?`](http://blog.marc-andre.ca/2010/11/methodmissing-politely.html)
-  - Only catch methods with a well-defined prefix, such as `find_by_*` -- make your code as assertive as possible.
+  - Only catch methods with a well-defined prefix, such as `find_by_*`—make your code as assertive as possible.
   - Call `super` at the end of your statement
   - Delegate to assertive, non-magical methods:

     ```ruby
     # bad
-    def method_missing?(meth, *params, &block)
+    def method_missing(meth, *params, &block)
       if /^find_by_(?<prop>.*)/ =~ meth
         # ... lots of code to do a find_by
       else